 - An encoded video H264 and encoded audio AAC

-- Sending of the keyframe every two seconds throughout the stream.
+- Sending of the keyframe every 2 seconds throughout the stream

 The larger the blue dots the more viewers the live video has.
 This is an amazing Facebook Live search option.